Caeden117/ChroMapper/README.md

 ChroMapper is developed with Unity in C#.
 Please see the [build guide](BUILD.md) for setting up your development environment.

 # License
 The project uses the [GNU GPL v2 license](https://github.com/Caeden117/ChroMapper/blob/master/LICENSE).
-If you were to make a fork and build off of that (a la MediocreMapper from EditSaber), your source code must be made public, and changes must be stated, while all being under the same license.
-Pull requests, however, I'll be more lenient on.
+Please keep that license in mind as you make contributions to ChroMapper.